- Bachelor of Science in Aviation Technology

 The Aviation Technology program at Walla Walla University features a 13,700 square-foot flight center located near the campus at a tower-controlled commercial airport with three paved runways and multiple instrument approaches.
-The university owns five aircraft, including a Piper Super Cub and a twin engine Piper Seminole, specially equipped for training purposes.
+The university owns seven aircraft, including a Piper Super Cub and a twin engine Piper Seminole, specially equipped for unique training purposes.
 Computerized Aviation Testing Service (CATS) is available on campus for all FAA written examinations.